 For instance, if the priority of tasks changes during a project, simply adjusting the assignee or deadline in Google Sheets automatically updates the information in Wrike.

-<span class="mark-yellow">Moreover, this flow allows for detailed trigger interval settings according to the project's scale and nature.</span>
+<span class="mark-yellow">Moreover, this flow allows for detailed setting of trigger operation intervals according to the project's scale and nature.</span>

-Benefit 3: Ensuring Consistency Across the Entire Team
+Benefit 3: Ensuring Consistency Across the Team

 For example, when a task deadline is changed in Google Sheets, it is automatically reflected in Wrike, and unified information is shared with all assignees and stakeholders.

-<span class="mark-yellow">This flow ensures that even if each member works on different platforms, they can always grasp the latest task status, preventing delays and misunderstandings.</span> Furthermore, reflecting updates in Wrike tasks enhances transparency in progress, contributing to smooth overall project management.
+<span class="mark-yellow">This flow ensures that even if each member works on different platforms, they can always grasp the latest task status, preventing delays and misunderstandings.</span> Furthermore, reflecting updates in Wrike tasks increases transparency in progress, facilitating smooth management of the entire project.

 How to Create a Google Sheets and Wrike Integration Flow